MichaelSzczepaniak/ParticulateMatterStudy1999to2008/README.md

 <div id='id-making-plots'/>
 ## Making Plots

-The overall goal of this project is to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999 - 2008.
+The overall goal of this project was to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999 - 2008.

 Each plot was construction and saved as a PNG file.